sana-ajani/theCatSaidNo_GHUniverse/README.md

 "The Cat Said No" is a simple Python Flask web app.

-1. Click the "Fork" button in the upper-right hand corner.
+1. Go to https://github.com/sana-ajani/theCatSaidNo_GHUniverse.
+Click the "Fork" button in the upper-right hand corner.
 From there, click the green "Clone" button and copy the URL.

    ![](assets/images/fork-github.png)